Damovisa/http-test/README.md

 ## Notes
  - The greater of 5 seconds or `Frequency` is used as a timeout value for requests.
  - A best effort is made to perform a request according to the frequency specified.
-Slight drift isn't out of the question, however.
+Slight drift is to be expected.